nylen/log-replay/README.md

+Parses log lines from Apache logs

+Future plans:

-Parses log lines from Apache logs, including a mechanism to restart parsing from a previous checkpoint.
+- Include a mechanism to restart parsing from a previous checkpoint.
+- Better error handling.

 Based on [`apache-log-parser`](https://github.com/rory/apache-log-parser).